datawire/ambassador-docs/docs/emissary/pre-release/topics/running/running.md

 **`AMBASSADOR_FAST_RECONFIGURE` is not supported when `AMBASSADOR_LEGACY_MODE` is active.**

-## `AMBASSADOR_ENVOY_API_VERSION`

-By default, $productName$ will configure Envoy using the Envoy V3 API.
-Setting `AMBASSADOR_ENVOY_API_VERSION` to `V2` tells Ambassador to use the Envoy V2 API instead.
-Since the Envoy V2 API is deprecated in the upstream Envoy project, we strongly recommend using V3 and, as always, providing feedback and bug reports in the $productName$ GitHub repo!

-Support for the Envoy V2 API and the `AMBASSADOR_ENVOY_API_VERSION` environment variable will be removed in $productName$ 2.2.0.

 ## Configuration from the filesystem

 If desired, $productName$ can be configured from YAML files in the directory `$AMBASSADOR_CONFIG_BASE_DIR/ambassador-config` (by default, `/ambassador/ambassador-config`, which is empty in the images built by Datawire).
 You could volume mount an external configuration directory here, for example, or use a custom Dockerfile to build configuration directly into a Docker image.